aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/4_esp_setup/_index.md

 ## Steps to Complete

-Follow each step in order and use the *Open for detailed step-by-step instructions* if required.
+Follow each step in order and use the *Click to open for detailed step-by-step instructions* if required.

 ### 1. Remove the Components to Use